wtnwin111/interview/src/com/interview/flag/README.md

 14. **UNKNOWN** Given string S and P, they have same characters but different order, You can perform following two operations on S, 1. swap two consecutive characters, 2. swap first and last characters.
-    Write code to find the min operation needed to change S into P.
+    Write code to find the min operation needed to change S into P.      *NEED*

 15. A thief want to steal a line of houses, each house have some value.
 A thief can't steal two neighbor house, so if he steal house[i], he can't steal house[i-1] and house[i+1].
     Write code to find the max value the thief could get.

-    *HINT: standard DP problem.*
+    *HINT: standard DP problem.*        *NEED*

         value[i] is the max value the thief could get when steal from house[0] to house[i].
         initialize: value[0] = house[0], value[1] = house[1].